a3-audio/a3-doc/source/user/a3motion.md

 ### BACKSIDE
 **NETWORK AND PoE**
-- When a plan calls for multiple devices to be connected to one PoE/PoE+ switch, it’s necessary to ensure the total wattage required by the devices does not exceed the maximum wattage of the switch.
+- When a plan calls for multiple devices to be connected to one PoE/PoE+ switch, it’s necessary to ensure the total wattage required by the devices do not exceed the maximum wattage of the switch.
 - This device has a  estimated power consumption of 31.5W max.
-It powers up as soon the PoE powersupply is connected
+It powers up as soon as the PoE powersupply is connected.

 ### Operation
 - Set looplength with Function Encoder [4]